single-cell-genetics/cardelino/README.md

 or use the [donor_id.R](https://github.com/single-cell-genetics/cardelino/blob/with_vireo/R/donor_id.R) file directly.
 However, using the Python implementation of Vireo is **strongly** recommended.

+# Code of Conduct

+Please note that the cardelino project is released with a [Contributor Code of Conduct](http://bioconductor.org/about/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.

 ## About the name

 `cardelino` is almost an anagram of "clone ID R" and is almost the same as the